tcrurav/BicycleDakarProject/README.md

 2. You need a mysql server working.

-3. Create the mysql database, that in our case is "db_motorbikes_dev".
-You can import it from the file db_motorbikes_dev.sql included in this project. https://github.com/tcrurav/Ionic5NodeAuthBasic/blob/master/backend/db_motorbikes_dev.sql
+3. Create an empty mysql database called db_bicycles.

+4. Use Postman with this collection (https://documenter.getpostman.com/view/3446841/UVJhBtfy) to populate the database with some bicycles.

 Finally to start enjoying this project.

 ```
-cd Ionic5NodeAuthBasic/backend
+cd BicycleDakarProject/backend
-npm start
+node index.js

-cd Ionic5NodeAuthBasic/frontend
+cd BicycleDakarProject/frontend
 ionic serve
 ```

 Enjoy!!!

+## Creating this project from Scratch

+Use the docs in the docs directory in this project.

 ## Built With